MicroUnit

 AssertArray::begin($array)->notEmpty();

 Asserts that the array contains the given element.
+If $shouldUseStrict is true the type is checked as well.

 Example: